AndyAnand/MarsRoversSolution/README.md

 dotnet test
 ```
 ## Changing the input file
-For submitting new input cases, navigate to the [Input.txt](src/MarsRoversSolution.ConsoleApp/Resources/Input.txt) and alter its content.
+For submitting new input cases, navigate to the `Input\Input.txt` (located in the application `.exe` folder) and alter its content.
 Example:

 ```